-During 2017, the Company adopted a number of new IFRS standards, interpretations, amendments and improvements to existing standards.
-These included IFRS 12, disclosure of interests in other entities, IAS 7, statement of cash flows and IAS 12, income taxes.
+During 2018, the Company adopted a number of new IFRS standards, interpretations, amendments and improvements to existing standards.
+These included IFRS 2, share-based payments, IFRS 9, financial instruments, IFRIC 22, foreign currency transactions and advance consideration.
 These new standards and changes did not have any material impact on the Company's consolidated financial statements.